Definition

 EFSA Evaluates Safety of Glucan 1,4‑α‑Glucosidase From GM Trichoderma reesei DP‑Nzh109

-EFSA has confirmed the safety of glucan 1,4-α-glucosidase from GM Trichoderma reesei for starch and distilled alcohol production.
-This positive assessment paves the way for formal EU authorization, reducing compliance risk for food and beverage manufacturers utilizing this enzyme.
+EFSA has confirmed the safety of glucan 1,4-α-glucosidase from genetically modified Trichoderma reesei for starch and distilled alcohol production.
+This positive assessment clears a major regulatory hurdle for formal EU authorization, securing the compliance pathway for food and beverage manufacturers.

 EU EFSA Panel Evaluates Extension Of Use For Food Enzyme Glucan 1,4‑α‑Maltohydrolase (NZYM‑SD)

-EFSA has issued a positive safety opinion for extending the use of the food enzyme glucan 1,4-α-maltohydrolase to five food manufacturing processes, including plant-based milk analogues.
+EFSA has issued a positive safety opinion for extending the use of the food enzyme glucan 1,4-alpha-maltohydrolase to five food manufacturing processes including plant-based milk analogues.
 This assessment clears a major technical hurdle for expanded market access and provides regulatory certainty for manufacturers using this enzyme in diverse food categories.

 EFSA Consults on Extension of Use of Alpha-Amylase Food Enzyme (GM Bacillus licheniformis NZYM-AV)

-EFSA is consulting on the expanded use of alpha-amylase derived from genetically modified Bacillus licheniformis through April 2, 2026.
-Successful authorization would broaden market access for this specific enzyme, necessitating updates to food formulation compliance and labeling strategies.
+EFSA is consulting on the expanded use of alpha-amylase derived from genetically modified Bacillus licheniformis through April 2026.
+Successful authorization would broaden market access for this enzyme in food processing while requiring updates to formulation compliance and labeling.

 EFSA Consults on Extension of Use for Food Enzyme Endo-1,4-β-Xylanase (Bacillus licheniformis NZYM-CE)